 ABOUT US

 Hello!
 We are Beth and Amanda, friends and neighbors who live in the Sellwood neighborhood.
-When we met each other in 2023, we discovered that we have similar dreams: Beth wants to create a garden for kids, and Amanda wants to create food forests throughout Portland.
+When we met each other in 2023, we discovered that we have similar dreams: Beth wants to create a garden for kids, and Amanda wants to cultivate food forests throughout Portland.
 We were excited when a property in our neighborhood became available in 2024; in 2025, the Portland Children’s Garden became a project of the Oregon Sustainable Agriculture Land Trust (OSALT).

 We hope you’ll join us as we build a beautiful new garden for Portland!